 A Building Block Template is a set of grouped Actions that serve a similar purpose.
 For example, the "Transfer Ownership" Template includes Actions that will transfer ownership from one user to another.
 Some actions in this template include "Transfer All Drive Files", "Transfer Primary Calendar Events", and "Transfer Group Ownership".
 You could use this Template as a stand-alone Workflow to only perform this specific set of Actions.
 Read more about Building Block Templates here.

 By contrast, a Use Case Template comprises several Building Block Templates to address an overarching use case.
 For example, the "Offboarding Employees" template is a Use Case Template that combines the "Transfer Ownership" template with other Building Block Templates to ensure a user is fully offboarded.

-Application Configuration templates offer actions specific to one or more of our integrations, based on common use cases with that integration.
+Integration Specific templates offer actions specific to one or more of our integrations, based on common use cases with that integration.
 For these templates, an Integration must be selected as the first step to move forward to the following steps of the template.

 What Workflow Templates Does BetterCloud Offer?

 Use Case Templates: